 Special Revenue Funds - Special Revenue Funds are used to account for the proceeds of specific revenue sources that are restricted to expenditures for specified purpose.
-The Academy's Special Revenue Funds included the Food Service Fund and the Student Activities Fund.
+The Academy's Special Revenue Fund includes the Food Service Fund

 Capital Projects Fund - The Capital Projects Fund was used for the purchase of land and building and debt proceeds.